MhmRhm/DotBashHistory/docs/_posts/2024-05-08-eat-git-part-1.md

 git restore --staged .
 ```

-The command above does not alter the Working Tree.
+The command above does not alter the *Working Tree*.
 To undo changes in the
-Working Tree:
+*Working Tree*:

 ```bash
 git restore employees.md